orivann/aquapump-app/docs/operations.md

 ## 10. Disaster Recovery

-1. Roll back to the previous image using Argo CD UI or the CLI: `argocd app rollback aquapump --revision <REV>`.
+1. Roll back to the previous image using Argo CD UI or the CLI: `argocd app rollback aquapump-prod --revision <REV>` (replace with the environment you need).
 2. If the cluster is unhealthy, redeploy infrastructure via Terraform and then re-run the Helm install.
 3. Restore Supabase backups using the Supabase dashboard or the `supabase` CLI.
 4. Document the incident in your operations log and capture follow-up actions.